simaataei/BigDataProject/README.md

  The datasets are split to test and train segments with the proportion of 0.2 and 0.8 respectively.
 5-folds cross-validation is implemented to assist with more accurate results.
 To implement the classifiers, we used scikit-learn, Bio-Python, BLAST command-line, and scipy.signal packages.

 RESULTS:

 Evaluations are reported with precision, recall and f1-score.
-Since multi-class classification and 5-fold cross-validation is implemented evaluation metrics are calculated using total tp, fp, tn, fn on the all folds.
+Since multi-class classification and 5-fold cross-validation is implemented evaluation metrics are calculated using a total number of True Positive (TP), False Positive (FP), False Negative (FN), True Negative (TN) on all folds.
 Macro and micro average of metrics for each class is available on the result files.
 We examined all the classifiers and the best results for the each classifier on the family dataset is reported as following.
 ![](images/family-results.jpg)
 Also, The best achieved results for the each classifier on the subfamily dataset is reported as following.
 ![](images/subfamily-results.jpg)